 Clipboard Hijack software

-There are certain types of malware that is solely designed to steal your funds and one of those is clipboard hijack software.
+There are certain types of malware that are solely designed to steal your funds and one of those is clipboard hijack software.

-In summary, if the malware detects that you copied a crypto wallet address, the malware will replace the address on your clipboard to the hacker’s wallet address.
+In summary, if the malware detects that you copied a crypto wallet address, the malware will replace the address on your clipboard with the hacker’s wallet address.

-The solution with this is pretty simple.
-Always double check the address you’re pasting, if it’s the correct address or not.
+The solution to this is pretty simple.
+Always double-check the address you’re pasting, if it’s the correct address or not.